tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 additional steps:

-* Verify that the current time is within the validity interval of the credential
+* Verify that the current time is within the validity interval of the credential.
-* Use the public key in the server's end-entity certificate to verify the signature on the credential
+* Use the public key in the server's end-entity certificate to verify the signature on the credential.
-* Use the public key in the credential to verify the CertificateVerify message provided in the handshake
+* Use the public key in the credential to verify the CertificateVerify message provided in the handshake.
-* Verify that the certificate has the correct extensions that allow the use of credentials
+* Verify that the certificate has the correct extensions that allow the use of Delegated credentials.

 # Delegated Credentials

 While X.509 forbids end-entity certificates from being used as issuers for other certificates, it is perfectly fine to use them to issue other signed objects as long as the certificate contains the digitalSignature key usage (RFC5280 section 4.2.1.3).
 We define a new signed object format that would encode only the semantics that are needed for this application.

 ~~~~~~~~~~